tianluyuan/sphere/README.md

 sphere
 =================

+Implments the FB8 distribution on a sphere, which is a generalization of the FB6, FB5 (Kent), and FB4 (Bingham-Mardia) distributions described below.

 Implements the FB6 distribution that is first introduced in Rivest ([1984](https://www.doi.org/10.1214/aos/1176346724)).
-This is a generalization of the FB5 (Kent) and FB4 (Bingham-Mardia) distributions described below.

 Implements calculation of the density and fitting (using maximum likelihood estimate) of the Kent distribution based on Kent ([1982](https://doi.org/10.1111/j.2517-6161.1982.tb01189.x)).
 A unittest is performed if distribution.py is called from the command line.